Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The Proxy Service must be end-user accessible.

+### Configuration Tips

+The Proxy Service is very light on configuration, because it is very limited in its functionality.

+Routing to applications and tenants is set in the `data/routes.json` file.

+Unlike most of the other JavaScript components, you can only specify what port the service should listen on.
+This is because the proxy needs to pick up **all** incoming requests regardless of host.
+Set the port with the following environment variable:
+- PORT: Which port the service will listen on.

+Use the `CONFIG_URL` to tell the Proxy Service where to find the [Config Service](#config-service).
+This should be the URL that the Proxy Service uses to connect to it, **not** where the Config Service is hosted from the user's point of view.
+For example, if hosted on the same box, it might be `http://localhost:5007`.

+The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.

 ### Description

 The Proxy Service is intended to sit in front of the rest of the JavaScript Components and provide tenant-aware routing.
 The way this works is as follows: